 Since 2012, Preserve Arkansas has worked to advocate for increased funding for historic county courthouses throughout the state through the dedicated funding source of the Arkansas Natural and Cultural Resources Council.

 Preserve Arkansas adds a statewide voice to local advocacy efforts throughout Arkansas.
-Some of the issues in which we are involved in promoting (and you can get involved too!)–
+Here are a few of the local issues that we support (and you can, too!):

 William E. Woodruff House, Little Rock